RohithChevvakula/Epifi/README.md

 How to run this project?

 Download this git repository and navigate into the downloaded folder namely Epifi or Epifi-main and run command: ' mvn clean install '

+Please find the recording (epifi-test-recording_g7YxVRXy.mov) in the repo.